-Synthetic phonics is taught systematically throughout EYFS and Key Stage 1 using Letters and Sounds and Storytime Phonics.
+Synthetic phonics is taught systematically throughout EYFS and Key Stage 1 using the Storytime Phonics Scheme based on Letters and Sounds.
 Where required this is also explicitly taught in Key Stage 2.
 Children read books that are phonically decodable and are pitched appropriately for them to achieve success.
 Rereading books helps to develop the fluency they need to develop as readers swiftly.

 We are always delighted to have the chance to talk about reading at school.
 If you would like to have books or authors recommended for your child, please speak with your child's class teacher or with Mrs Upham.
 Many children already borrow books from Mrs Upham and seek regular recommendations for both classics and newly published books.
 For regular updates, please check out our Twitter feed where reviews and recommendations are regularly posted.